-C13 Application Fee

-If your institution has waived its application fee for the Fall 2021 admission cycle please select no.
+C13 Application Fee If your institution has waived its application fee for the Fall 2022 admission cycle please select no.

+Yes No

+Does your institution have an application fee? Х

+Amount of application f e \$40

+Yes No

+Can it be waived for applicants with financial need?

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:
+If you have an application fee and an on-line appli ication option, ple ase indicate policy f or stude

-Х Same fee
+X Same fee

 Free

+Free

 Reduced

-Yes No Х
+Yes No

+Can on-line application fee be waived for applicants with financial need? Х

-C14 Application closing date
+C14 Application closing date Yes No

-Yes No Does your institution have an application closing date? Х
+Does your institution have an application closing X

 Date

 Application closing date (fall)

-Priority Date
+Priority Date January 4th